dzuk-mutant/weirder-rules/rules-and-etiquette.md

 Keep in mind that Mastodon has users from all over the world.

-If you have some advice or a political post that's only relevant to a certain part of the world, mention what part of the world it is for.
+If you have a post (like advice or politics) that's only relevant to a certain part of the world, mention what part of the world it is for.

 <br/>